 Published on April 30th, 2016 | by Pro Wrestling Stories0

-Crazy Man RANDY SAVAGE Ruins a Cowboy’s Feel-Good Moment at a Waffle House
+Macho Man RANDY SAVAGE Ruins a Cowboy’s Feel-Good Moment at Waffle House

 ‘Macho Man’ Randy Savage was larger than life.
 His on-screen OHHH YEAHH‘s and DIG IT‘s were not far off from his persona off-screen.
 According to Savage’s long-time friend Dutch Mantell (also known as Zeb Colter in WWE), “Randy was a reality show before reality shows were even a thought in anybody’s mind.”
 After reading today’s story, you’ll have to agree with this!